 To sell official ear tags for cattle, or for sheep and goats, manufacturers/suppliers must be registered and their tags must be approved.
 Manufacturers/suppliers must also apply for approval of modifications to already approved ear tags.

-All sheep, goats and bovine animals (cattle, bison and buffalo, all referred to as ‘cattle’ below) in the UK must be fitted with ear tags of an officially approved type.
-Livestock keepers can only buy these official tags from a registered supplier.
+All bovine animals (cattle, bison and buffalo, all referred to as ‘cattle’ here), sheep and goats in the UK must be fitted with officially approved ear tags, bought from a registered manufacturer/supplier.

-To supply official ear tags for cattle, or for sheep and goats, you must get an ear tag supplier’s number from the Ear Tag Allocation System (ETAS) support team at the British Cattle Movement Service (BCMS).
+To supply official ear tags for cattle, or for sheep and goats, you must get an ear tag supplier’s number from the Ear Tag Allocation System (ETAS) support team at BCMS.

 Send your application form and signed code(s) of practice together to:

-- a minimum of 6 samples of the tag, printed with a number in the correct format (such as “UK 654321 123456”)
+- a minimum of 6 samples of each tag, printed with the Crown logo and a number in the correct format (such as “UK 654321 123456”)

 - an ear tag applicator for fitting the tags